LL10GEMAC IP Core Datasheet

 · Minimum Tx packet size of 5 bytes

-· FCS (CRC-32) insertion and checking for data integrity
+· FCS (CRC-32) insertion and checking to ensure data integrity

-· 64B/66B Encoding and Decoding in compliance with IEEE802.3ae specification
+· 64B/66B Encoding and Decoding in compliance with the IEEE802.3ae specification

 · Support for the 10GBASE-R standard

-· Zero padding appended for the Tx interface, while zero padding is not removed for the Rx interface
+· Zero padding appended on the Tx interface, while zero padding is not removed on the Rx interface

 · Separate clock domains for transmit and receive interfaces operating at 322.265625 MHz